yodui/madcoins-backend/README.md

 * **julius** - this is both modes in one, name - reference to *Julius Caesar*.

 **Example:**
-`node index.js -mode restapi` - run in REST API node `node index.js -mode watcher -ex bitfinex -pairs ethbtc ethusdt` - run watcher mode and subscribe to all trades in Bitfinex ETH-BTC and ETH-USDT
+`node index.js -mode restapi -port 2800` - run only in REST API mode at port 2800 `node index.js -mode watcher -ex bitfinex -pairs ethbtc ethusdt` - run watcher mode and subscribe to all trades in Bitfinex ETH-BTC and ETH-USDT

 ### Development scripts
 | Command | Description |